viant/bqtail/deployment/README.md

 # Deployment

-The following document describes global shared data flow BqTail deployments for various data flow processes, with one BqTail and BqDispatch cloud functions per project.
+The following document describes generic shared deployments for various rules, with one BqTail and BqDispatch cloud functions per project.